John Tyrrell (musicologist): Early life and education

 Tyrrell was born in Salisbury, Southern Rhodesia (now Harare, Zimbabwe), he studied at the universities of Cape Town, Oxford and Brno.
 He graduated Bachelor of Music at the University of Cape Town following which he moved to the University of Oxford to pursue a doctoral degree under the supervision of Edmund Rubbra.

 Career

 Tyrrell started his career working in an editorial capacity at The Musical Times.
-He was a Lecturer in Music at the University of Nottingham (1976), becoming Reader in Opera Studies (1987) and Professor (1996).
+He was a lecturer in music at the University of Nottingham (1976), becoming Reader in Opera Studies (1987) and Professor (1996).
 From 1996 to 2000 he was Executive Editor of the second edition of The New Grove Dictionary of Music and Musicians (2001).
-From 2000-08, he was Research Professor at Cardiff University.
+From 2000 to 2008, he was research professor at Cardiff University.

 He received numerous awards and honours throughout his career.
 In 2002, he was awarded an honorary doctorate from the Masaryk University.
-Then again in 2012, he was awarded another honorary doctorate by the Janáček Academy of Performing Arts, situated in Janáček’s hometown of Brno.
+Then again in 2012, he was awarded another honorary doctorate by the Janáček Academy of Performing Arts, situated in Janáček's hometown of Brno.
 In 2018, he received the Classic Prague Award.
 Later that year, the Janáček Festival was also dedicated in his honour.